Health Insurance in Bulgaria – FAQ for Foreigners

 - Once long‑term or permanent residence is granted, you fall under mandatory NHIF (ZZO Art.
 33).
 If not insured via an employer or S1 from another state, you must pay monthly yourself.
 For people paying on their own basis (Art.
 40(5)), from 1 Apr 2025, the minimum base is BGN 538.50 → BGN 43.08/month.

-Bulgaria does not offer automatic health coverage for foreign retirees unless insured under EU coordination rules.
+Bulgaria does not provide automatic health coverage to foreign retirees unless they are insured under EU coordination rules.

 I work remotely for a foreign company and live in Bulgaria.
 Do I owe health insurance?